For policies purchased after 16 June 2021 – Visit Lifebroker

 The Australian Funeral Directors Association can give you contact details for local Funeral Directors.
 Visit them at afda.org.au, email info@afda.org.au or call +61 3 9859 9966.

-• Q. Where else to get help when someone dies?
+Where to find help when someone dies?

-A. Adjusting after someone dies and organising a funeral is never easy, but support is out there if you need it.
+Adjusting after someone dies and organising a funeral is never easy, but support is out there if you need it.

 For emotional support.